A Celiac’s Gluten Free Guide to Germany

 • Yepa Yepa is a Mexican restaurant that offers tacos, soup, tostadas, and nachos all with 100% corn tortillas.
 Vegetarian options also available.
 Be sure to confirm knowledge of CC as they also serve some dishes with wheat flour tortillas, if customers prefer them.

-Gluten free restaurants in Dusseldorf
+Gluten free restaurants Dusseldorf

 • As per my note in Munich, in Dusseldorf, Isabella’s Gluten Free Patisserie is as safe as it sounds, serving up beautifully-crafted sweets and pastries since 2014.